jbelien/oauth2-openstreetmap/README.md

 $OpenStreetMapProvider = new \JBelien\OAuth2\Client\Provider\OpenStreetMap([
-    'clientId'     => 'yourId',          // The client ID assigned to you by OpenStreetMap.org 'clientSecret' => 'yourSecret',      // The client password assigned to you by OpenStreetMap.org 'redirectUri'  => 'yourRedirectUri'  // The return URL you specified for your app on OpenStreetMap.org ]);
+    'clientId'     => 'yourId',          // The client ID assigned to you by OpenStreetMap.org 'clientSecret' => 'yourSecret',      // The client password assigned to you by OpenStreetMap.org 'redirectUri'  => 'yourRedirectUri', // The return URL you specified for your app on OpenStreetMap.org 'dev'          => false              // Whether to use the OpenStreetMap test environment at https://master.apis.dev.openstreetmap.org/
+]);

 // Get authorization code